Former Pacers Star Jalen Rose Tweets Photo Of Himself Wearing The New LaMelo Ball Shoes

-On Wednesday, Jalen Rose Tweeted out a photo of him wearing the new LaMelo Ball Puma shoes.
+On Wednesday, Jalen Rose Tweeted out a photo of himself wearing the new LaMelo Ball Puma shoes.

 The awesome looking pair of shoes can be seen in the photo below from Rose's Twitter account.